sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/BlockCollection/README.md

 ```

 By passing the `types` argument to the block it is possible to allow every single `Block` to be chosen a specific type.
 This can also have an impact on the rendering of the block.
+This is enabled by having a `type` passed as second
+argument to the `renderBlockContent` callback if types are available.

 ```javascript
 initialState = {value: []};